 A. A synchronized text track (e.g. open or closed captions) is provided with all video content.
-N/A Additional Information: No multimedia content found in the book.
+N/A Additional Information: No multimedia was found.
 B. A transcript is provided with all audio content.
-N/A Additional Information: No multimedia content found in the book.
+N/A Additional Information: No multimedia was found.
 C. Audio/video content is delivered via a media player that is compatible with assistive technology.
 This includes support for all criteria listed in Section 15 below.
-N/A Additional Information: No multimedia content found in the book.
+N/A